 Long story short: Hormonal imbalance.

 In most cases, menstruation returns to normal the following month.
-In fact, you may even still have your regular scheduled period even if you already had bleeding shortly after taking the morning after pill.
+In fact, you may even still have your regularly scheduled period even if you already had bleeding shortly after taking the morning-after pill.
 If menstruation continues to be irregular, consult a health care professional.

 Can I get pregnant after taking Plan B?

 Yes.
 Not only are Plan B and other emergency contraceptive pills not 100-percent effective, but when ovulation will continue after taking the pill is uncertain.
 The effectiveness of Plan B may also hinge on when in your cycle it was taken.
-If you do not wish to become pregnant, you should continue a regular birth control method immediately.
-Do not use the morning after pill as a regular form of birth control.
-They are not designed for frequent use.
-If you do wish to become pregnant, the use of Plan B will not prevent or effect future pregnancies.
+If you don’t wish to become pregnant, you should continue a regular birth control method immediately.
+Do not use the morning-after pill as a regular form of birth control.
+They aren’t designed for frequent use.
+If you do wish to become pregnant, the use of Plan B will not prevent or affect future pregnancies.